prolific-ac/prolific-ac.github.com/_posts/2014-12-01-upcoming-feature.md

 In the future, you can request <b>any demographic</b> from us and our software will be able to <b>efficiently prescreen</b> our existing participant pool for you.
 In other words, we are taking away your hassle of running prescreening studies! :-)

 For example:
 Let's assume you're aiming to collect responses from female employees in the UK who work part-time.
-To achieve this, all you need to do is get in touch with us and tell us about your eligibility requirements.
-We will then prescreen our pool via Prolific, and deliver our prescreening results to you in a couple of days.
-You can then go ahead and run your study with the specified participants only.
+To achieve this, all you need to do is to login on Prolific, and screen our pool for your eligibility requirements.
+Our new software will allow you to do this very easily from your laptop, and you won't even have to contact us.
+If our pool can deliver the sample size you require, you can then go ahead and run your study with the specified participants only.

 Prescreening made easy.
 On Prolific.